Looking Back At The Sexual Politics Of “Chasing Amy” 20 Years Later

 The other major scene that explores an aspect of queer culture involves a conversation Alyssa has with her lesbian friends soon after her rain makeout with Holden, when they’re all hanging out in a New York apartment.
 After some goading, Alyssa tells them she’s fallen in love, before admitting that her new partner is a man.
 The women are deeply disappointed.
 “Another one bites the dust,” one friend says, draining her wine.

-The scene recalls a similar one in Turner’s Go Fish, involving a group of lesbians ganging up on a woman who slept with a man and debating whether she still has the right to call herself a lesbian.
+The scene recalls a similar one in Go Fish, involving a group of lesbians ganging up on a woman who slept with a man and debating whether she still has the right to call herself a lesbian.
 “We got so much pushback for Go Fish for that scene — not when it came out, but when we were shooting it,” Turner remembers.

 Some lesbians have certainly undergone identity crises and even suffered friend group fallouts for starting to date men, while some bisexual women have felt ostracized from lesbian spaces for the exact same reason.
 But even though Alyssa’s storyline is perfectly believable — some self-identified lesbians have slept with men, and some have gotten unwarranted shit for it — it depicts a very limited slice of queer experience, and casts all lesbians as sour and one-dimensional man-haters.
 While Go Fish dedicates one scene to exploring what happens to lesbians and their communities when men get involved, that issue is Chasing Amy’s entire premise.